JPEG vs RAW: Which photo format is best for construction timelapse?

 One of the great things about long-term timelapse is the potential to generate revenue from your photos as they are taken, and not just from the final timelapse video.

 Photographers, you can make more income by offering your client add-ons and subscription-based services such as:

 - Up-to-date site photo embedded on a website.

-6. Great photos: Image quality and size is more than enough
+6. Great photos: JPEG image quality and size is still really good

 Shooting JPEG only will always give you the flexibility of the full range of resolutions available on the camera.